List of Red Dead Redemption 2 characters: Susan Grimshaw

 Susan Grimshaw (Kaili Vernoff) is the arbiter of the Van der Linde gang.
 Formerly in a relationship with Dutch, she has been a member of the gang for as long as Arthur has.
 After her and Dutch's relationship ended, the two have remained loyal partners.
-She is a leader of the gang, ensuring that work is always completed.
+Stern, tenacious, and no-nonsense, she is a leader of the gang, ensuring that work is always completed.
 Alongside Pearson, she is responsible for setting up the camp following each relocation.
 When Tilly disappears from camp at Shady Belle, Grimshaw tasks Arthur to help investigate.
 They track her down to the hideout of the Foreman Brothers, storming the house, killing some of the gang members, and rescuing Tilly.
 After capturing Anthony Foreman, Grimshaw encourages Arthur to kill him.
 Sometime later, when Molly claims that she spoke to the Pinkertons about the gang's botched bank heist, Grimshaw shoots and kills Molly for breaking the rules.
 After the gang falls apart and Arthur reveals Micah to be the traitor, Grimshaw joins Arthur's side; when Grimshaw is distracted, Micah shoots and kills her.
-Her body is later buried by Charles Smith.
+Her body is later buried by Charles.

 Vernoff worked on the game for about four-and-a-half years.
 As production continued and she discovered more about the character, she wanted to ensure that she portrayed some of Grimshaw's vulnerabilities; as production continued, she was required to re-record some dialogue as she settled into the role.
 Vernoff enjoyed the juxtaposition of Grimshaw's character, noting that, despite her viciousness with the girls at camp, she "will go to any lengths to protect [them] and keep them from harm".
 She felt that Grimshaw was not initially likable to players, which made her more interesting to play.
 Vernoff felt that Grimshaw believed that the camp would not survive without her.
 Regarding the character's fate, Vernoff felt that Grimshaw was "defending her family and she wouldn't have it any other way".

 Colin Campbell of Polygon described Grimshaw as a "walking cliché", noting that her strength exists only to offer support to the male hero, comparing her to Ma Ingalls in Little House on the Prairie and Mrs. Jorgensen in The Searchers.